Cavein254/cnotes/contributing.md

 ### Step 12: Begin the pull request :clock10:

 Return to your fork on GitHub, and refresh the page.
-You may see `Compare & pull request` green button.
+You will see `Compare & pull request` green button.
 Click on it.

 ### Step 13: Create the pull request :man_firefighter: